Handbook Markdown Guide

 Important notes

-- All images must be placed along side their content.
-Only screenshots and public domain images are permitted.
+- Only screenshots and public domain images are permitted.

 - The text inside the square brackets is an image attribute called